Updated: December 6th, 2021

 Essentially, it works by measuring the importance of a website by counting the number and quality of links to its pages.
 Any link from one page to another passes some of its PageRank (or link juice) to the page it’s linking to, giving that page a PageRank boost.

 But with inbound links, outbound links, internal links, and more, the connection between links and SEO can get very confusing.
-To help, we’ve broken down the process into eight steps for effective internal linking and the complete guide to link building.
+Understanding the relationship between different link types is helpful in improving your SEO strategy.

 Every web page should have internal links (pointing to the same page or another page on the same domain) and outbound links (pointing to external web domains).
-They help users navigate a site and find useful information, and help search engines understand and index a site.
+They help users navigate a site and find useful information.
+These links also help search engines understand and index a site.
 But they are all formed differently.

 - Anchor texts.
 These are often highlighted, clickable links that can help increase search rankings for specific keywords.
 However, Google punishes repetitive anchor texts, so use a mixture of non-repetitive branded and keyword-rich phrases.